ionixftw/hum101/README.md

 ### Habit

 * Habit is the intersection of knowledge(theorical paradigm), skill(ability), and desire(motivation).
 Our character is a composite of our habits.
-Forming habits requires all three while breking them also requires all of them.
+Forming habits requires all three while breaking them also requires all of them.
 Breaking a deeply integrated habit requires tremendous effort.

 ### Maturity continuum
-Maturity is lifelong process starting from infancy to adulthood.
+Maturity is a lifelong process of becoming matured starting from infancy to adulthood.
 Physical maturity does not guarantee emotional or mental maturity.
 There are three stages of maturity:
 * Dependence
    - The paradigm of You.
    - Dependent people rely on others to get what they want.